rertzer/ft_cybersecurity_projects/snow_crash/level09/level09.md

 ## Encryption

+- We download the executable file on our computer.
-- By decompiling the `level09` executable we understand that the returned value is encrypted with a progressive shift.
+- Then, by decompiling it, we understand that the returned value is encrypted with a progressive shift.
 The first letter have a shift of 0, the second of +1, the third of +2...

 ```sh
 $ scp -P 6666 level09@localhost:/home/user/level09/token .